ieRiku/ReactProjects.01/5.7.ESP32/esp32/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+CHANGE THESE THINGS:

+1. change the website link in the main.ino so that esp32 can access it.
+2. change the temporary wifi access and password

+3. Change the default password for login

+4. Change the default password for api verification .
+Change it into a new hash.